 3.1 You agree to pay us the amounts set out on our Site (Fees).
 All amounts are stated in Australian dollars.
-All amounts include Australian GST (where applicable).
+GST/VAT will be added at your local rate where applicable.
 You will be required to make payment by way of credit card, PayPal or other payment methods as set out on the Site when making a purchase for the Services.

 3.2 If you require variation to your order, you must make a request to us in writing.
 The price and Services may only be varied at our discretion and by written agreement between us.

 3.3 You agree to pay the full amount for the Services upon placing an order for the Services on our Site.
 Should your payment default, we will cease to provide the Services to you until we receive full payment for the Services

 3.4 Our pricing structure, payment methods and these Terms may be amended from time to time at our discretion.
 The pricing changes will apply to you for Services that you order on our Site after the date of the change.
 All other changes will apply from the date that the amended or new Terms are posted on our Site or are provided to you, whichever is earlier.